lanzhang76/lanzhang.github.io/README.md

-# lanzhang.github.io

 ## class portfolio website
-MFADT at Parsons School of Design
+MFA Design and Technology Candidate at Parsons School of Design